pinskylab/climate_community_crossrealm/code/turnover_richness_sim.md

 set.seed(1001)
 ```

-# simple scenario of species turnover
+# Simple scenario of species turnover

 Add 5% new species and remove 5% of existing species each time step.
 A
-high and a low richness treatment
+high and a low richness treatment.

 ## 100% of species sampled

-Results don’t depend on species richness.
+When we sample all species present, the turnover rates don’t depend on
+species richness.
+They are exactly the same in both species richness
+treatments.

 ``` r
 # make the communities